Privacy

 Data-minimizing architecture is more convincing than a long promise

-The best privacy argument is not a slogan.
-It is architecture that simply leaves less room for misuse.
-If a product avoids ad SDKs, works without a conventional account, or keeps signaling and metadata short-lived, that matters more than how often it says “privacy.”
-This is why technical or architecture pages are so useful when a vendor offers them.
+The most convincing privacy argument is architecture with little attack surface.
+If an app avoids ad SDKs, works without a permanent user account, or keeps signaling data short-lived, that matters more than saying “privacy” ten times.
+That is why technical pages or architecture explanations are worth reading when a vendor provides them.

 For parents, the clearest test is almost brutal in its simplicity: the less a product needs to know, the less you need to believe.
 Privacy in baby monitor apps is therefore often the discipline of not creating unnecessary data in the first place.